 11% of the planet is covered in farmland

-Vineyards not only can be carbon neutral, but can be climate positive over the medium and long term
+Vineyards not only can be carbon neutral but can be climate positive over the medium and long term

-The Ecosystem Services of Ag Land Ecosystem services are the direct and indirect contributions of ecosystems to people and planet and have a major role to play in mitigating climate change and ensuring climate resilience.
+The Ecosystem Services of Ag Land Ecosystem services are the direct and indirect contributions of ecosystems to people and the planet and have a major role to play in mitigating climate change and ensuring climate resilience.

 Commitment Education in environmental best practices with an emphasis on climate is a key component of NVG's Strategic Plan.
 Along with staff support and Board direction, NVG's Environment & Climate Subcommittee is actively working to provide leadership around and resources on practical climate solutions and best practices in vineyards.